PhilJay/MPAndroidChart/README.md

     public Entry(float val, int xIndex) { ... }
 ```

-Putting it all together (example of two comanies with quarterly revenue over one year):
+Putting it all together (example of two companies with quarterly revenue over one year):

 At first, create the lists of type <code>Entry</code> that will hold your values: